-Project Assistantships and Teaching Assistant (Instructional Staff): Project Assistantships (PA) and Teaching Assistant-Instructional Staff (TA-IS) positions are available within and outside of the department.
-These are limited-term appointments that pay a salary and provide benefits for studio, lab, or research work.
-TA-IS applications are included in the Annual Funding Application provided to continuing students in November.
-Incoming students will apply for TA-IS positions within the Department’s Admissions Application.
-An appointment as a TA-IS includes remission of all tuition (excluding segregated fees or extra course fees) and health insurance coverage for the duration of the appointment.
+Teaching Assistant (Instructional Staff): Teaching Assistant-Instructional Staff (TA-IS) positions are available within and outside of the department.
+These are limited-term appointments that pay a salary and provide benefits for technical assistance within the art department’s industrial studios, labs and administrative offices.
+An appointment as a TA-IS includes tuition remission (excluding segregated fees or extra course fees) and access to UW health benefits for the duration of the appointment.

-Fellowships: Additional fellowships are awards that enable graduate students to pursue their degrees full-time.
-The Art Department Faculty Steering Committee nominates students for fellowships.
+Fellowships: Fellowships are awards that enable graduate students to pursue their degrees full-time without having the work requirement of a standard university appointment.
+Fellowships offer the most flexibility for students to pursue both their studio practice and engage with research outside of the university.
+The Art Department Graduate Committee nominates students for fellowships.
 Administered by the Graduate School, the Graduate School homepage has general fellowship information.

 Office of Student Financial Aid